 4.2.1.1 Critical - Internal or external trained IPM personnel conduct an annual assessment of the facility at least annually.
-Training includes at a minimum Pest Biology and applicable IPM regulations.
+Training includes at a minimum pest biology and applicable IPM regulations.

-- Explanation of the change: The language was modified to include that assessment needs to be completed by trained personnel, with minimum training requirements Pest Biology and applicable IPM regulations.
-The frequency was changed from "annual" to "at least annually." - Guidance on evaluation of criteria: Food Safety Professionals will review the facility assessment and training records to consider the personnel conducting it.
+- Explanation of the change: The language was modified to include that assessment needs to be completed by trained personnel, with minimum training requirements pest biology and applicable IPM regulations.
+The frequency was changed from "annual" to "at least annually." - Guidance on evaluation of criteria: Food Safety Professionals will review the facility assessment and training records for personnel conducting it.